 - Common improvements include updating the program for new requirements (i.e. beneficial ownership detection), updating and augmenting written documentation and development of staff training programs.

 - We are also engaged in the advent of a regulatory examination to provide a ‘dry run’ of the inspection and identify defects in the design and make recommendations for improvement.

 - We have worked with financial institutions under FDIC memoranda of understanding to assist them with resolving their compliance issues.

 Cendrowski Corporate Advisors frequently works with banks and credit unions to help them assess and implement procedures related to their Bank Secrecy Act (“BSA”) Compliance Programs.
+Our team members have handled cases involving money laundering at a local and national level and monitored fraud activity for large banks and credit unions.
 In many situations, we have assisted the bank while they were under FDIC scrutiny.